-(e) Description of the ways in which the institution seeks to link performance during a performance measurement period with levels of remuneration.
-Disclosures shall include:
+- (e) Description of the ways in which the institution seeks to link performance during a performance measurement period with levels of remuneration.
+Disclosures shall include: - 1.
 An overview of main performance criteria and metrics for institution, business lines and individuals.

-The 2023 Group Incentive System, as approved by UniCredit Board of Directors in February 26th, 2023, as well as adapted locally and approved by Remuneration Committee of UniCredit Bank Austria is based on a bonus pool approach, similarly to last years, which is compliant with the most recent national and international regulatory requirements and links bonuses with company results at Group and country/division level, ensyning a strong connection between profitability, risk and reward.
+The 2024 Group Incentive System, as approved by UniCredit Board of Directors in March 7th, 2024, as well as adapted locally and approved by Remuneration Committee of UniCredit Bank Austria is based on a bonus pool approach, similarly to last years, which is compliant with the most recent national and international regulatory requirements and links bonuses with company results at Group and country/division level, ensuring a strong connection between profitability, risk and reward.
 The bonus pool is set at Group level and then cascaded down for each division following the external reporting structure.
 It is initially proposed during the budgeting phase as a percentage of the pre-defined Funding KPI (i.e. Operating EVA (1) pre-bonus).
 In such a definition, the following elements are considered: business context and perspectives, previous years amount and forecasts of profitability.
-The budget is submitted to the approval of UniCredit Band Austria Remuneration.
-Committee, Furthermore, bonus pool size takes into consideration in size by European or local regulators on variable remuneration.
+The budget is submitted to the approval of UniCredit Board of Directors and locally bonus pool is approved by UniCredit Management Board and UniCredit Bank Austria Remuneration Committee.
+Furthermore, bonus pool size takes into consideration any recommendation issued by European or local regulators on variable remuneration.
 Individual bonus will be allocated managerially, considering the individual performance appraisal and the Reference Value (only for Group Risk Takers) (considering the internal and/or external benchmarking analysis on similar roles, the seniority, the maximum ratio between variable and fixed compensation), adjusted according to the actual available bonus pool.
-At individual level it will be also considered the respect of provisions of conduct and the application of malus and claw-back clauses, as legally enforcable.
-Moreover, each participant has to complete the mandatory trainings courses and, for impacted roles, the customer due diligence periodic review (Know Your Customer), within a predefined threshold in order to be entitled to the bonus.
-Individual performance appraisal is based on an overall outcome that reflects the deterministic evaluation of the financial KPIs and maxie actalay of performance indicators (the 'KPI B An overview of how amounts of individual variable remuneration are linked to institution-wide and individual performance.
-Individual variable remuneration is driven primarily by institution-wide performance, to determine the size of the available bonus pool (the larger the profitability level of the institution, the higher the available bonus pool), and secondly by individual performance considering individual Pay-for-Performance principles (the higher the individual performance rating, the higher the variable remuneration awarded to individuals).
-The bonus pool may be revised up/downwards, based on the overall "quality of performance", in order to ensure consistency with the Group Risk Appetite Framework and the economic sustainability of the Group's and country/division results over time.
-The methodology envisages the assessment performed by Group Risk Management based on specific dashboards at Group and local level, local Risk Management, local Board and Remuneration Committee Information on the criteria used to determine the balance between different types of instruments awarded including shares, equivalent ownership interest, options and other instruments.
-The individual bonus is composed of 60% in shares/40% in cash for GEC-1 (CEO) and Group Material Risk Takers and 50% in phantom shares/50% in cash for the remaining Local Material Risk Takers.
-It is paid ou over a period up to seven years, ensuring alignment with shareholders' interests and malus and claw-back conditions, as legally enforceable.
-The balance between shares and cash is guided by the specific regulatory requirements on the matter namely Austrian Banking Act and FMA Circular Letter on Remuneration Policy and Practices
+At individual level it will be also considered the respect of provisions of law, Group's compliance rules, Company policies or integrity values, Code of Conduct and the application of malus and claw-back clauses, as legally enforceable.
+Moreover, each participant has to complete the mandatory trainings courses and, for impacted roles, the customer due diligence periodic review (Know Your Customer), within a predefined threshold in order to be entitled to the bo

+Individual performance appraisal is based on an overall outcome that reflects the deterministic evaluation of the financial KPIs and the qualitative assessment of non-financial goals including the behaviors adopted to achieve them.
+The setting of the annual objectives (known as Goal Setting) is supported by a structured framework that includes a catalogue of performance indicators (the "KPI Bluebook") annually reviewed by relevant key functions (i.e. People & Culture, Finance, Risk Management, Compliance).
+The different categories of the KPI Bluebook represent financial and non-financial goals and are mapped into clusters of business, to help identifying the most relevant standardized KPIs (all certified by relevant functions), with specific focus on risk-adjusted, sustainability-driven metrics and economic measures.